General Equipment at Southern Illinois University Carbondale Campus Illinois

 Family members of trades workers—particularly spouses and children of Heat and Frost Insulators Local 1 and Plumbers and Pipefitters UA Local 562 members—received significant asbestos exposure through contaminated work clothing.
 These cases are well-established in the case law and have resulted in substantial recoveries.

-- Workers who wore the same clothes across multiple workdays accumulated Johns-Manville Kaylo, Thermobestos, and Garlock Sealing Technologies fibers in the fabric
+- Workers who wore the same clothes across multiple workdays accumulated calcium silicate pipe insulation, Thermobestos, and gaskets and packing fibers in the fabric

 - Asbestos fibers embedded in clothing, hair, and skin after direct contact with insulation and gasket materials throughout the workday